Osborne Naval Shipyard

 The Common User Facility (CUF) provides critical infrastructure to support naval shipbuilding and commercial users, including the largest shiplift in the southern hemisphere - a 156m long x 34m wide Syncrolift with a lifting capacity of more than 14,000t.

-To further enable the shipyard’s ability to accommodate two destroyer-sized vessels and the shipbuilding programs intended for construction at the ONS, several projects in the CUF and surrounding areas are planned or underway.
-These include dry berth and wharf extensions, carparking, a new transfer corridor, integrated shipyard security, and shiplift modifications which will increase the lifting capacity of the shiplift.
+To further enable the shipyard's capabilities, several projects in the CUF and surrounding areas are planned or underway.
+These include dry berth and wharf extensions, carparking, and shiplift modifications which will increase the lifting capacity of the shiplift.

-Whilst ANI has engaged managing contractors to undertake a large portion of the Osborne North and South Development Project, there are various expansion and modernisation works being managed and procured directly by ANI’s Project Team.
+Whilst ANI engaged managing contractors to undertake a large portion of the previous Osborne North and South Development Projects, there are various expansion and modernisation works being managed and procured directly by ANI's Project Team.
 Work packages for many of these projects will be procured via the ICN.

 ANI's Operations Team is also responsible for the supply of goods and services required to ensure the efficient and effective operation and management of the ONS, including the operation of the ship lift, common user facility, equipment maintenance, shipyard security, and the supply of parts and consumables required for these facilities.